jungwonOh0920/jay_oh/README.md

 For the content section on desktop screen, those two buttons at the bottom are aligned with other contents unlike the original design.

 I have added the mobile version.
 When the screen size is small enough(less than 720px), the `hamburger menu bars` appear on the top right as the section titles are hidden.
 When it's clicked, the section titles appear from the left side.
 It collapes back when a section is clicked.

+When hover the buttons, it expands a little bit to notify users just like the nintendo website. 😉

 Mobile Content Section:<br />
 ![Product mobile1][product-mobile1]